Most hoodies don’t last more than a few years.

-But occasionally, a hoodie becomes something different.
+But occasionally, one becomes different.

 It becomes the one you reach for without thinking.